3.3.2sr - SRTC Procedure: Use of Vehicles

 If an employee elects to drive their personal vehicle when a state vehicle is available, they will only be reimbursed for business miles traveled at the Tier 1 rate per mile.
 When it is determined that a personal vehicle is the most advantageous form of travel, the employee will be reimbursed for business miles traveled at the Tier 2 rate per mile.

 When the state vehicles are in use, the drivers and all passengers must wear seat belts, refrain from transporting or consuming alcoholic beverages, and refrain from using tobacco products.
 Speeding tickets are the driver’s responsibility.
 After use, all state vehicles must be returned to their assigned parking spaces.
 All trash and personal items must be removed.

-The Vice President for Administrative Services has the overall responsibility for ensuring this procedure is implemented.
+The Vice President for Operations has the overall responsibility for ensuring this procedure is implemented.

 SBTCSG Policy 3.3.2: Use of Vehicles